openstack-archive/deb-python-dcos/README.rst

 Initialization
 ##############

+In order to run the full set of integration tests, you need to make sure you launch a DC/OS cluster with the proper capabilities set.
+The easiest way to do this is using `dcos-launch`_ with the configuration listed below.

+The test require you to point the CLI at a configuration

 The `config` integration tests use static config files.
 To run these tests make sure you set owner only permissions on these files: